Mission and Bylaws

 3. The Board of Directors meetings may be attended, upon invitation of the President, by Alumni members and/or guests who shall participate in an ex-officio (non-voting) capacity.
-The Dean of the Albany Medical College or his or her representative may attend all meetings of the Board upon invitation of the President and shall participate in an ex officio capacity.
+The Dean of the Albany Medical College and the Albany Medical Center’s Hospital System’s General Director or their representatives may attend all meetings of the Board upon invitation of the President and shall participate in an ex officio capacity.

 b) The historian shall be elected for a term of two years.

 c) Directors of the Association will be elected to serve two consecutive three year terms.
 Directors will have an option to re-apply for board membership after being off the board for three years (one term).